mozmeao/agile-task-force/how-we-work/mozdotorgdurable.md

 ## Github

-Our team manages it's work via Github.
+Our team manages its work via Github.
 Our goals with this process are:

 - Prioritize and assign work in a fair and balanced way.
 - Communicate status within the Moz.org and the larger Marketing organization.